 The Corporation performs due diligence for each securitization and resecuritization exposure, and documents such due diligence within three days of acquiring each position and on an ongoing basis at least every 90 days as required by Basel 3.
 The Corporation's due diligence focuses on each position's structural features and credit metrics of the underlying assets of the securitization and resecuritization that would materially affect the performance of the position.

-For information on accounting policies for securitizations, refer to Note 6 - Securitizations and Other Variable Interest Entities in the September 30, 2021 Form 10-Q and Note 1 - Summary of Significant Accounting Principles and Note 6 - Securitizations and Other Variable Interest Entities in the December 31, 2020 Form 10-K.
+For information on accounting policies for securitizations, refer to Note 1 - Summary of Significant Accounting Principles and Note 6 - Securitizations and Other Variable Interest Entities in the December 31, 2021 Form 10-K.

 Securitization Exposures